-The Council, like any organisation, faces risks to people, property and continued business operations.
+The Local AuthorityCouncil, like any organisation, faces risks to people, property and continued business operations.
 Risk is the chance or possibility of loss, damage, injury or failure to achieve objectives caused by an unwanted or uncertain action or event.
 Risk management is the planned and systematic approach to the identification, evaluation and control of risk.
-Its objectives are to secure the assets of the Council and ensure the continued financial and organisation well-being of the Council.
-Risk management is concerned with evaluating the measures the Council has in place to manage identified risks and recommending the course of action the organisation needs to take to control these risks effectively.
+Its objectives are to secure the assets of the AuthorityCouncil and ensure the continued financial and organisation well beingwellbeing of the organisationCouncil.
+Risk management is concerned with evaluating the measures the AuthorityCouncil has in place to manage identified risks and recommending the course of action the organisation needs to take to control these risks effectively.

 Risk Management is an integral part of the Council's Governance Framework and Internal Control.
-The Council has a Risk Management Strategy which outlines how the Council manages risk corporately.
+The Council has a Risk Management Strategy which outlines how the AuthorityCouncil manages risk corporately.